Collision detection: Continuous collision detection

-Here the length/distance of the segment is an adjustable "hit" criteria size of segment.
-As the objects approach the length decreases to the threshold value.
-A triangle sphere becomes the effective geometry test.
-A sphere centered at the centroid can be sized to encompass all the triangle's vertices.
+Continuous collision detection (CCD) determines whether moving objects intersect during a time interval and may also determine or bound the time of impact.
+The methods used depend on the objects' geometric representations and include algorithms based on root finding and conservative advancement.

+For triangle meshes whose vertices follow linear trajectories over a time step, triangle–triangle CCD can be decomposed into vertex–face and edge–edge queries.
+These queries are often performed in two stages: identifying candidate times at which the primitives are coplanar, and then determining whether they are in contact at those times.
+Coplanarity is a necessary but not sufficient condition for collision, and candidate times can be found by computing the roots of a cubic polynomial.
+Numerical and interval-based root-finding methods are often used in this context, with robustness near degenerate configurations being an important consideration.

 Usage

 Collision detection in computer simulation

 Physical simulators differ in the way they react on a collision.
 Some use the softness of the material to calculate a force, which will resolve the collision in the following time steps like it is in reality.
 This is very CPU intensive for low softness materials.
 Some simulators estimate the time of collision by linear interpolation, roll back the simulation, and calculate the collision by the more abstract methods of conservation laws.

 Some iterate the linear interpolation (Newton's method) to calculate the time of collision with a much higher precision than the rest of the simulation.
 Collision detection utilizes time coherence to allow even finer time steps without much increasing CPU demand, such as in air traffic control.

 After an inelastic collision, special states of sliding and resting can occur and, for example, the Open Dynamics Engine uses constraints to simulate them.
 Constraints avoid inertia and thus instability.
 Implementation of rest by means of a scene graph avoids drift.

 In other words, physical simulators usually function one of two ways: where the collision is detected a posteriori (after the collision occurs) or a priori (before the collision occurs).
 In addition to the a posteriori and a priori distinction, almost all modern collision detection algorithms are broken into a hierarchy of algorithms.
 Often the terms "discrete" and "continuous" are used rather than a posteriori and a priori.